Want To Go low? Try These 3 Golf Tips To Shoot Lower Scores

 Your round generally speaking will consist of 4 hours of play.
 It only takes 30-45 seconds to go through a bad pre shot routine and hit and bad shot.
 Why let it ruin the entire round?
 Always believe the next shot will be the best shot.

 Keeping your emotions in check on the golf course is a must if you want to play better golf.
 There are no Happy Gilmore’s on the PGA Tour these days.
 Back in the day maybe but, were talking about now.

 What is the best way to keep out emotions under control for four hours when we know the outcomes aren’t going to always go our way?
 To begin with, having the preconceived notion that everything is not going to fall your way will help.

 Talk to yourself before the round and throughout the round making sure that your subconsciousness understands there will be back shots and there will be good shots.
 We always teach to stay in the moment.
 If you are only focused on the shot at hand you will never be worrying about the poor drive you just hit or future worries.

-Give this 3 golf tips a try next time you’re out on the course and see if you shoot a lower score.
+Give these 3 golf tips to shoot lower scores a try next time you’re out on the course.